renegade-fi/renegade-contracts/docs/specification.md

 `DarkpoolContract`:
 - `initialize`
     - Initializes the smart contract system, storing the contract addresses needed by the `DarkpoolContract` (described above), and instantiating an empty Merkle tree by `delegatecall`ing the `MerkleContract`.
+This also sets the caller to be the `DarkpoolContract` owner.
 Intended to be called by the `ProxyAdmin` as a nested call of the `upgradeToAndCall` method.
+- `owner`
+    - Returns the `DarkpoolContract` owner
+- `transfer_ownership`
+    - Transfers ownership of the `DarkpoolContract` to the passed-in address.
+May only be called by the owner.
+- `paused`
+    - Returns whether or not the `DarkpoolContract` is paused
+- `pause`
+    - Pauses the `DarkpoolContract`, causing all calls to user-accesible, mutating functions to revert.
+May only be called by the owner and when the contract is unpaused.
+- `unpause`
+    - Unpauses the `DarkpoolContract`, making all user-accessible, mutating functions available to be called.
+May only be called by the owner and when the contract is paused.
 - `is_nullifier_spent`
     - Checks whether the passed-in nullifier is present in the set maintained by the contract (i.e., if the wallet associated with this nullifier is spent).
 - `get_root`
     - Returns the current root of the Merkle tree by `delegatecall`ing the `MerkleContract`.
 - `root_in_history`
     - Checks whether or not the passed-in candidate Merkle root is a valid historical root by `delegatecall`ing the `MerkleContract`.
+- `get_fee`
+    - Returns the current protocol fee
+- `set_fee`
+    - Sets the protocol fee to the passed-in value.
+Can only be called by the owner.
+- `set_verifier_address`
+    - Sets the address of the `VerifierContract`.
+Can only be called by the owner.
+- `set_vkeys_address`
+    - Sets the address of the `VkeysContract`.
+Can only be called by the owner.
+- `set_merkle_address`
+    - Sets the address of the `MerkleContract`.
+Can only be called by the owner.
 - `new_wallet`
     - Adds a new wallet to the protocol state.
 This includes:
         1. Fetching the verification key for the `VALID WALLET CREATE` statement by `staticcall`ing the `VkeysContract`
         2. Verifying a Plonk proof of the `VALID WALLET CREATE` statement by `staticcall`ing the `VerifierContract`
         3. Inserting the commitment to the new wallet's state into the Merkle tree by `delegatecall`ing the `MerkleContract`
         4. Emitting a `WalletUpdated` event with a public identifier of the new wallet
+    - May only be called when the contract is unpaused
 - `update_wallet`
     - Updates an existing wallet, e.g. depositing / withdrawing funds to / from the wallet, or creating / cancelling an order.
 This includes:
         1. Asserting that the Merkle root included in the passed-in Plonk proof of `VALID WALLET UPDATE` is a valid historical root